 If you are a Podiatrist, please contact the module leader, Richard Thompson, for further information.

-- an Objective Structured Clinical Examination (OSCE)
+1. Objective Structured Clinical Examination (OSCE)

 Facilities and Special Features